Essex Regiment: Second Anglo-Boer War (1899–1902)

 The 1st and 2nd battalions both served in South Africa during the Second Boer War.
 Notably, the regiment participated in the Relief of Kimberley and the Battle of Paardeberg.
 The four Volunteer Battalions contributed two Special Service Companies to assist the 1st Battalion and were also awarded the battle honour South Africa 1900–02.

 After the war ended in June 1902, the 1st battalion was transferred to Bangalore, as part of the Madras command.
 966 officers and men left Natal for India in the SS Ionian that August.
 The 570 men of the 2nd battalion returned home on the SS Pinemore in October 1902.

 The 3rd (Militia) battalion, formed from the Essex Rifles in 1881, was a reserve battalion.
 It was embodied in December 1899, disembodied in October the following year, and later re-embodied for service in South Africa during the Second Boer War.
-About 550 officers and men returned to Southampton on the SS Cestrian in early October 1902, following the end of the war, when the battalion was disembodied at Warley.
+17 officers and 532 men returned aboard Cestrian, arriving in Southampton on 5 October 1902.